-Raw Mango chutney, a great condiment to be served with any main dishes.
-Can be served as the chutney for Parathas, Idli, dosa.
+Indian Mango chutney is a great condiment for any main dish.
+It can be served as the chutney for Parathas, Idli, and dosa.
 As a dip and condiment for every appetizer.
 The tanginess of the mangoes makes this recipe unique and distinct.

 The hot summer can be bearable only because of watermelon and mangoes.
-It's mango season in India, Back in my city, we could see mangoes occupies a predominant place almost everywhere.
-Most of the families busy in preserving them for the rest of the year, in the form of pickles or sun drying them.
+It's mango season in India; back in my city, we can see mangoes occupy a predominant place almost everywhere.

 1. Cut raw mango.
 Measure and take 1 cup.

 Hint: (a)Red chilies can be adjusted to everyone's preference.
-My family opts for spicier chutney, so I went with 4 red chilies. (b)If you have ground asafoetida you can use it, but I feel the solid version has longer shelf life and retains its flavor longer time.
+My family opted for spicier chutney, so I went with 4 red chilies. (b)If you have ground asafoetida, you can use it, but I feel the solid version has a longer shelf life and retains its flavor for a longer time.

-2. Dry roast the ingredients separately, by starting with Bengal gram.
-In medium flame, dry roast Bengal gram until it becomes golden brown, transfer them to a plate.
-Again start dry roasting urad dal until they also turn golden brown.
-Add few drops of oil and roast asafoetida and red chilies together.
+2. Dry roast the ingredients separately by starting with Bengal gram.
+In medium flame, dry roast Bengal gram until golden brown, and transfer them to a plate.
+Again, start dry roasting urad dal until it also turns golden brown.
+Add a few drops of oil and roast asafoetida and red chilies together.

-Hint: Bengal gram and Urad dal are different in its thickness, and accordingly got different cooking time.
+Hint: Bengal gram and Urad dal are different in thickness and, accordingly, other cooking times.
 So we are roasting them separately.

-4. Seasoning is optional.
+- Seasoning is optional.
 For seasoning.
-Heat pan, add a teaspoon of cooking oil followed by mustard seeds and urad dal.
+Heat pan, add a teaspoon of cooking oil followed by black mustard seeds and urad dal.
 Allow mustard seeds to splutter.
 Add curry leaves, let the curry leaves sizzles in the oil for few seconds.
 Pour the seasoning over the chutney.
 Serve immediately.

-1. Serve mango chutney along with South Indian breakfast dishes like Idli, dosa, Upma or anything.
+1. Serve mango chutney and South Indian breakfast dishes like Idli, dosa, Upma, or anything.

-2. Can be served as a dip for appetizers.
+2. It can be served as a dip for appetizers.

 Tips and Variations Raw mango chutney:

-1. Stays good when refrigerator for about 2-3 days.
+1. Stays good when refrigerated for about 2-3 days.

-2. Can be diluted with little water for flowing consistency.
-And this diluted version of chutney pairs up greatly with crispy dosas.
+2. It can be diluted with little water for flowing consistency.
+This diluted version of chutney pairs up fantastically with crispy dosas.

 Tips For Cooking in Non-Indian Kitchen:

-1. Seasonings are optional, so you can cut down many ingredients from the list.
+1. Seasonings are optional so you can remove many ingredients from the list.

-2. Bengal gram and Urad dal are added due to its nutrients and protein content.
+2. Bengal gram and Urad dal are added due to their nutrients and protein content.
 But either one can be used.